 Greenpop aims to partner with and contribute to the many local environmental and social initiatives and be part of an environmental solution, while also teaching skills and lessons that are relevant across the globe – sharing and learning in a place that highlights some of the challenges that our planet faces on a whole.

-Greenpop hosts two camper opportunities each year: The Reforest Fest in March (late Summer) and the Eden Festival of Action in June/July (Winter) – postponed to September for 2021.
+Greenpop hosts two camper opportunities each year: The Reforest Fest in April (Autumn in South Africa) and the Eden Festival of Action in June/July (Winter in South Africa).

 In collaboration with The Greenpop Foundation, this project will focus on restoring forest land through alien invasive plant management and active planting of indigenous tree seedlings.